chgeuer/mybookmarks/README.md

 - [MySQL hosted on Windows Azure (Feb 2010)](http://blogs.staykov.net/2010/02/mysql-hosted-on-windows-azure.html) basically says that MySQL in a single-instance worker role sucks
 - [GETTING MYSQL RUNNING ON AZURE](http://www.joshholmes.com/blog/2010/02/09/gettingmysqlrunningonazure/)
 - [High Availability MySQL Cookbook , EUR 17,-](http://www.packtpub.com/high-availability-mysql-cookbook/book)

+MySQL has different storage engines, MyISAM, InnoDB and NDB.
+For a MySQL Cluster, we need NDB (Network DataBase), sometimes called NDBCLUSTER.
+A cluster has three node types:

+1.)
+Management Node - This singleton must be started first (joined by the others then).
+2.)
+Data / Storage Node - the ndbd process.
+One or mode 3.)
+API / SQL Nodes - the mysqld process in front of the data nodes, which answers the SQL queries